 It's so easy to create your own home decor and accessories by stenciling on fabric.
 When you use the SoSoft paint you don't even have to heat set it.
 We show you some of our favorite projects, below.

 Stenciled Flour Sack Towels

 We've been having fun creating sample towels for our tea towel DIY Craft Kits.
 It's a super easy project and leaves you with something cute for your kitchen.
-We have three different designs available -- succulents, milagro hearts and feathers, and we show you the project steps, below.
+We have three different designs available as kits -- succulents, milagro hearts and feathers, and we show you the project steps, below.

 Supplies (all provided in each kit):

 - Paper towels, wax paper or freezer paper, a glass or paper cup for brushes, painter's tape/washi

 Prepare your work surface by laying out a few paper towels and having a few extra folded on the side for dabbing extra paint off of your brush (if you use wax or freezer paper under your project put the shiny side up; it's great and any paint that seeps through will wipe right off).
 Arrange your palette, cup, paint and brushes on the paper towels and lay out your tea towel next to it.

 You might want to give your tea towels a quick ironing so you have a nice flat surface to work on.
 Then pick a spot for your stencil (we chose the bottom right hand corner), and secure your stencil to the towel with some painter's tape or washi.
 Tape is optional but some of us like the extra assurance (are you klutzy too?).
 You might put a paper towel beneath the area you are going to stencil to protect the surface below.

 Squeeze a little bit of paint of each color into a palette well, and dab a small amount onto one of your stencil brushes.
 Take off any extra paint by dabbing it on a paper towel.
 Less paint = more.
 Trust us on this one.